-With mobile app development, one of the most frequently asked questions is—how long does it take to create an app?
+With mobile app development, one of the most frequently asked questions is—how long does it take to develop an app?
 You see, mobile app development is a complex process.
 There are myriad factors that go into the complete app development lifecycle.

 It’s like building your dream home.
 The more your specifications, the more time, effort, and money will be required.
 Therefore, it’s a little difficult for app developers to get a straightforward answer to this query.
 However, just as constructing your dream home is exceptional, we want you to make the most of today’s mobile revolution and enjoy the app development process.